 When you consider that this staggering amount could be spent on other valuable programs, such as education, eliminating poverty, mental illness cures, and social justice, it at least causes you to question the overall efficiency of the program.

 The Kaiser Family Foundation says that those who reported themselves to be in poor health and on Medicare had out-of-pocket costs 2.5 times higher than the healthier beneficiaries.

-While it’s somewhat hard to evaluate what this statistic means given that self-reporting isn’t always reliable, it does raise questions.
+It’s somewhat hard to evaluate what this statistic means given that self-reporting isn’t always reliable, but it does raise questions.

 Granted, Medicare does offer a significant number of free preventive programs to enrollees that can cut down on health problems.
-And, many of the individuals on Medicare suffer from preventive conditions (particularly before the implementation of ACA).
+Many of the individuals on Medicare suffer from preventive conditions (particularly before the implementation of ACA).